My Tokyo Guide

 Some things are just more fun with friends.
 Stroll the beautiful Shinjuku Gyoen National Garden or Hama-rikyu Gardens.
 Japanese cuisine is world famous so try your hand at learning to make some dishes by taking a cooking class!
 Any evening with a group of friends must involve a visit to an izakaya, a Japanese-style pub with small dishes shared by the whole table, followed by karaoke.

 A popular spot for couples is Odaiba.
 Stroll the waterfront with great views over the bay and Rainbow Bridge.
-Reserve a ticket and head to teamLab Borderless, a stunning digital art experience, where the projections change by the season.
 Finish the day overlooking the stunning night scenery at one of the city’s high-rise bars.

 For more, check out our Tokyo at Night guide.